elcolumbio/mlrepricer/README.md

+# Status

+This has a character of an MVP pet project.

+Things to do:
+- introduce pydantic for type checking and metadata
+- get a basic reinforcement algorithm to work

 # mlrepricer

 Pricing on platforms is essential.
 Most of the technical parts close to the platform are similiar for merchants.